Parenting Agreements and Plans

 Your children’s needs remain at the heart of every conversation, encouraging decisions that prioritise their wellbeing and keep their best interests in focus.

-We're not here to be a mouthpiece for each side we’re here to guide a constructive path to your keep your children’s best interests firmly in focus.
+We're not here to be a mouthpiece for each side, we’re here to guide a constructive path to keep your children’s best interests firmly in focus through professional FDR parenting mediation.

 Legally Informed, Cost-Saving

-We stay up to date with changes to Family Law (including recent updates as at May and June 2025.
+We stay up to date with changes to Family Law (including recent updates as of May and June 2025).

 We help clients save thousands in legal fees and avoid the drawn-out back-and-forth that can come with lawyer-led negotiations.